 In addition to the professional development opportunities that EMPOWER offers, there are many other resources on campus.

-SU Career Services.
-SU offers many resources and professional development opportunities for STEM graduate students, including the “Just for Master’s” and “Versatile PhD” programs.
-For more information, see careerservices.syr.edu.
+SU’s Graduate School Professional Development Office offers many resources and professional development opportunities for STEM graduate students, including the “Just for Master’s” and “Versatile PhD” programs.
+For even more resources and training opportunities, see careerservices.syr.edu.

 Future Professoriate Program (FPP).
 Offered through the Graduate School, FPP is a structured professional development experience for those interested in pursuing tenure-track faculty positions.
 For more information, go to graduateschool.syr.edu.